Travel Grant Fund Application Guidelines 2026

 Travel Grants are supported by the British Council and through BFI National Lottery funding.

-We consider the following six priorities drawn from the BFI National Lottery Strategy 2023-26 when reviewing our Key Lists, which happens every six months, and how we support filmmakers to attend Events:
+We consider the following six priorities drawn from the BFI National Lottery Strategy 2023-26 when reviewing our Key Lists, which happens every six months, and when deciding how we support filmmakers to attend Events:

 1.Equity, diversity and inclusion: people from under-represented groups across the UK access the support they need to develop their careers and skills.